Adeyomola/sentio/README.md

 - `POST /logout`: Log out the current user and invalidate the access token.

 ## Customization
-The Flask Content Publishing Platform can be customized in the following ways:
+Verba can be customized in the following ways:
 - Customizing templates and stylesheets to match branding requirements.
 - Extending functionality by adding custom routes and views.
 - Integrating with third-party services such as email providers or analytics platforms.